bytewax/bytewax/docs/tutorials/orderbook-guide/index.md

 ## Constructing The Dataflow

 Before we get to the exciting part of our order book dataflow, we need to create our Dataflow object and prep the data.
 We'll start with creating a Dataflow named 'orderbook'.
 Once this is initialized, we can incorporate an input data source into the data flow.
 We can do this by using the bytewax module operator {py:obj}`bytewax.operators` which we've imported here by a shorter name, `op`.
-We will use , specify its input id as input, pass the 'orderbook' dataflow along with the data source - in this case the source of data is the CoinbaseSource class we defined earlier initialized with the ids `["BTC-USD", "ETH-USD", "BTC-EUR", "ETH-EUR"]`.
+We will use the operator {py:obj}`~bytewax.operators.input`, specify its `step_id` as "input", pass the `orderbook` dataflow  object along with the data source - in this case the source of data is the `CoinbaseSource` class we defined earlier initialized with the ids `["BTC-USD", "ETH-USD", "BTC-EUR", "ETH-EUR"]`.

 ```{literalinclude} orderbook_dataflow.py
 :caption: dataflow.py